adakolecodes/LongCourseCodes/VueJs/01 Introduction to Vue Js.md

 - `main.js` is executed, which initializes the Vue application.
 3. **Vue mounts `App.vue` to #app**:
 - The content of `App.vue` is rendered inside the #app element in `index.html`.

+# State Management
+State management is all about how you handle data (state) in your application and how this data is shared between different components.
+In Vue.js 3, state management can be done in several ways, but the most common and powerful tool for this is **Vuex**.

+## What is State?
+State is the data or information that your application needs to function.
+For example, user information, list of items etc.

+## Why Do We Need State Management?
+As your application grows, managing state (data) can become complex, especially when multiple components need to share and update the same state.
+State management helps to:

+- Keep State Centralized: Instead of having state scattered across many components, you keep it in one place.
+- Make State Predictable: Changes to the state follow a clear, structured process, making your app easier to understand and debug.
+- Share State Easily: Different components can access and update the state without complex event handling or prop drilling.

+# State Management with Vuex
+Vuex is a state management library for Vue.js applications.
+It provides a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.